-PurposeGames is site that let you create and play games to help you learn new things.
+PurposeGames is a site that lets you create and play games to help you learn new things.

 It can be used for studies, procrastination, or simply for the fun of it.

 Yes.
 PurposeGames is completely free of charge.
 No fees whatsoever.